mattahrens/data-101/docs/07-Advanced-sql-queries.md

 Remember that we can filter data in a SQL query in the **WHERE** part of the query.
 Last lesson, we did a simple query for authors in the year 2002 using the `=` expression.
 We're going to explore different ways to filter data as that is a key part of a query that helps us get the answers from the data that we are looking for.

 When working with a field that is a number, you can do various expressions to represent the filter.
-We've seen the `=` expression but you can also do `!=` which equates to does not equal.
-You also can do `<`, `>`, `<=`, `>=` which are related to less than or greater than and also those expressions with equality.
+We've seen the `=` expression but you can also use `!=` which equates to does not equal.
+You can also use `<`, `>`, `<=`, `>=` which are related to less than or greater than and also those expressions with equality.
 Hopefully they are familiar to you from other math lessons that you've had.

 When working with a field that is a string, you can still use the `=` and `!=` expressions for strings to exactly match or not match.
 Another expression you can use is the **LIKE** keyword which tries to match a string with part of the record in the dataset.
 For example, if you wanted to filter out books that had `Harry Potter` in the title, you couldn't do an `=` or `!=` without listing all the titles which you may not know.
 Instead you could use the **LIKE** keyword with a expression such as this:
 ```
 `Book-Title` LIKE '%Harry Potter%'
 ```
-You can see the extract `%` characters around the word that you are matching (Harry Potter).
+You can see the extra `%` characters around the word that you are matching (Harry Potter).
 The `%` characters represent that any other characters can be present in that place.
 In our example, we're saying that anything can go before or after `Harry Potter` as long as that is in the field.

 ### Distinct Counts